 Chinatown's foremost cultural icon is the Friendship Archway at the intersection of H and 7th streets NW.
-This intersection is also the Gallery Place/Chinatown entrance to Metrorail and a crossroads of east-west and north-south movement.
-30,000 people pass through H and 7th Streets daily on foot, and another 16,000 in cars.
-The intersection is dramatic because of the intensity of business activity and the vibrant color and signage.
+This is also the Gallery Place/Chinatown entrance to Metrorail and a crossroads of east-west and northsouth movement.
+30,000 people pass through this intersection daily on foot, another 16,000 in cars.
+In addition it is dramatic because of the intensity of business activity and the vibrant color and signage.
 It is the center of Chinatown and its primary social space.
 This is the most important place to include Chinese design elements, cultural and commercial offerings, visitor information, and public space amenities.